magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_a-gift-of-dhamma.md

 maturation of character with right understanding, it’s really troublesome.

-The method of training the mind which I will give you today is means ‘action’ and means ‘base’.
+The method of training the mind which I will give you today is *kammaṭṭhāna.* Kamma means ‘action’ and *thāna* means ‘base’.
 In Buddhism it is the method of making the mind peaceful and tranquil.
 It’s for you to use in training the mind and with the trained mind investigate the body.

 Our being is composed of two parts: one is the body, the other, the mind.
 There are only these two parts.
 What is called ‘the body’ is that